droc101/raytracer-c/README.md

 ### Notes
 On Windows, you'll need to copy `SDL2/x86_64-w64-mingw32/bin/SDL2.dll`, `SDL2_mixer/x86_64-w64-mingw32/bin/SDL2_mixer.dll`, and `zlib/bin/libzlib1.dll` into your output directory.

-On Linux, you just need the sdl2, sdl2_mixer, and zlib shared libraries installed (refer to your specific distro for that)
+On Linux, you just need the sdl2, sdl2_mixer, glew, and zlib shared libraries installed (refer to your specific distro for that)

 ### Tested on
 - Windows 10 and 11